bbalakriz/argo-workflows/docs/workflow-archive.md

 The job logs of the workflow pods will not be archived.
 If you need to save the logs of the pods, you must setup an [artifact repository](artifact-repository-ref.md) according to [this doc](configure-artifact-repository.md).

-The quick-start deployment includes a Postgres database server.
-In this case the workflow archive is already enabled.
-Such a deployment is convenient for test environments, but in a production environment you must use a production quality database service.

 ## Enabling Workflow Archive

 To enable archiving of the workflows, you must configure database parameters in the `persistence` section of [your configuration](workflow-controller-configmap.yaml) and set `archive:` to `true`.